 Dit is Leaders in Finance: een podcast waarin ik op zoek ga naar de mensen achter het succes.
 Ik praat met leiders van nu en later over hun drijfveren, carrière en privéleven.
 Waarom?
 Omdat er meer gesproken moet worden in de financiële sector.
-Leaders in Finance wordt mede mogelijk gemaakt door Interim Valley, FG Lawyers en Bizcuit.
+Leaders in Finance wordt mede mogelijk gemaakt door Kayak, FG Lawyers en Bizcuit.

 Jeroen: Welkom bij een nieuwe aflevering van Leaders in Finance.
 Deze week is George Pedra te gast, de CEO en co-founder van Finos.
 Alhoewel Finos kantoor houdt in Amsterdam, spreekt George geen vloeiend Nederlands en daarom zal dit gesprek in het Engels worden gevoerd.
 So therefore, this conversation will be in English.
 Welcome George, to the show!

 George: Thank you very much for having me!